R-Log: Incentivizing Log Analysis Capability in LLMs via Reasoning-based Reinforcement Learning: Experiment

 \subsubsection{Baselines}

-We compare R-Log with the following three groups of baselines for comprehensiveness: \textbf{(1) Task-specific methods}, including algorithms and models targeted for a single sub-task such as Spell~\cite{du2016spell}, Drain~\cite{he2017drain}, LogParse~\cite{meng2020logparse} and LogStamp~\cite{tao2022logstamp}; \textbf{(2) General-purpose LLMs}, including various powerful LLMs with strong language processing ability such as LLaMA series~\cite{dubey2024llama3} and Qwen-2.5-7B-Instruct~\cite{Yang2024Qwen25TR} (the official chatting model of the Qwen-2.5 series); \textbf{(3) Domain-specialized LLMs}, including LLMs that incorporated domain knowledge for multiple sub-tasks within log analysis.
-This category includes LogPrompt~\cite{liu2024logprompt} which drives advanced LLMs with specially-designed prompts for log analysis, OWL-7B~\cite{guoowl} and SuperLog-7B~\cite{ji2025superlog} which trained 7B-sized LLMs with QA pairs related to IT operation and log analysis, and LogLM-7B~\cite{liu2025loglm} which utilizes instruction tuning to build multi-task log analysis ability for LLMs.
+We compare R-Log with the following three groups of baselines for comprehensiveness: \textbf{(1) Task-specific methods}, including algorithms and models targeted for a single sub-task such as LogGPT~\cite{qi2023loggpt}, Drain~\cite{he2017drain}, LILAC~\cite{jiang2024lilac} and LogStamp~\cite{tao2022logstamp}; \textbf{(2) General-purpose LLMs}, including various powerful LLMs with strong language processing ability such as DeepSeek-V3.1~\cite{deepseekai2024deepseekv3technicalreport}, LLaMA-3.1-405B~\cite{dubey2024llama3} and Qwen series~\cite{qwen3technicalreport,Yang2024Qwen25TR}; \textbf{(3) Domain LLMs}, including LLMs that incorporated domain knowledge for multiple sub-tasks within log analysis.
+This category includes LogPrompt~\cite{liu2024logprompt} which drives LLMs with specially-designed prompts for log analysis, PreLog~\cite{le2024prelog}, OWL-7B~\cite{guoowl} and SuperLog-7B~\cite{ji2025superlog} which are domain-adapted LLMs pre-trained with data related to IT operation and log analysis, and LogLM-7B~\cite{liu2025loglm} which utilizes instruction tuning to build multi-task log analysis ability for LLMs.
 We reproduced these models to ensure a fair comparison under the same experimental settings (\emph{e.g.}, foundation model).
 In addition, we also fine-tuned the foundation model $\theta$ with the same in-domain data as R-Log for each sub-task, denoted by Qwen-2.5-SFT.